Open Source · Apache 2.0

 Terminal

-$ warden install-hooks --agent openclaw --mode enforce
+$ immunity install-hooks --agent openclaw --mode enforce

 This scaffolds the Warden plugin at warden/openclaw-plugin/ and registers it with OpenClaw.
 See the OpenClaw hooks docs for more on how plugins work.